echeran/smile-of-murugan/webbook/chapter04.md

 *akaval*

-poem contains later material" (Kailasapathy, 45).
-It indeed seems to be the last composed in the series of the *Pattuppāṭṭu* (*HTLL* by
-S. Vaiyapuri, 33 and *CET* by Pillai, p.
-202: imitation of the *Perum-* *pāṇ*.).
-“The fact that not only the seven minor chieftains, but also the Three Kings and some of their cities are mentioned in a retrospective manner and with remarkable objectivity strongly suggests a later date for the lay" (Kailasapathy, 46).
-Tamil and Maturai are associated in a special way, and, as Kailasapathy points out, in this lay the connexions between Tamil and the *Pāṇṭiya* capital which became later legendary, may be seen in its evolution (p.
-46, cf.
-*tamiḻ* nilaipperra *maturai* 66).
-Rather powerful is the poet's description of his poverty: the starved bitch laying in the ruined kitchen near a cold hearth with her blind and helpless pups, refusing to suckle them; the wife of the bard cooks without salt (as she cannot afford it) some herbs which she gathered from refuge heaps...
-Lines 14 to 40 contain one of the most detailed and meticulous descriptions -but also rather charming-of a woman's body found in classical Tamil literature; this in a kind of *antāti* arrangement (the offset of a line repeated as the onset of the next line) including the simile known to us from *Porunar.:* the small feet similar to the tongues of panting dogs (16-17).
-Published in 1889.

 Such phrases and formulae, recurring again and again (cf. the construction *kalla ilaiyar* or *iļaiňar,* recurring e.g. in *Porunar*.
 100,